EdmundGoodman/Warwick_modelling/writeup/writeup.md

 ##### Outputs

+In order to get a stronger understanding of the model, and prove that our product is helpful, we analysed the results of the model running in various scenarios.

+![NBM average simulation without product in use graph](./diagrams/graph1.png)

-A graph showing the change of several variables over time, having averaged 10 runs without the product in use.
+Above is a graph showing the change of several variables over time, having averaged 10 runs without the product in use.
 “Amoxicillin+”, “Meropenem”, and “Colistin” refer to the number of patients carrying a pathogen with resistance to said antibiotic(s).
 “Infected” is virtually indistinguishable from “Amoxicillin+” as almost all infected patients develop resistance to Amoxicillin+ immediately as treatment starts due to the parameters of the model.
 Only the first 100 time-steps are shown as the variables change only marginally after that.

-![NBM average simulation without product in use graph](./diagrams/graph1.png)

-Some statistics from the averaged run over a population of 5000 without the product in use:
+Below are some statistics from the averaged run over a population of 5000 without the product in use:

 | Category                  | Mean value | Variance |
 | ------------------------- | ---------- | -------- |